 EMAIL: jrh62 @ drexel.edu

 Jesse received his Bachelors and Masters Degrees from Drexel University in 2010 as part of the BS/MS program.
 Jesse joined the Center for Electric Power Engineering following his graduation in 2010.

 Current research focuses on Renewable Energy Utilization.
 This includes renewable storage as well as generation such as solar.
 Renewable storage research aims to create dispatch schedules with one or multiple goals in mind.
 Some aims include battery cycling as well as load shaping.

-Hill, Jesse; Nwankpa, C., “Hardware Platform for Testing Battery Energy Storage Systems in the Presence of Renewables,” Proceedings of the IEEE PowerTech 2013 Conference, June 2013, Grenoble, France
+Jesse Hill and Chika Nwankpa, “Hardware Platform for Testing Battery Energy Storage Systems in the Presence of Renewables,” Proc.
+IEEE PowerTech 2013 Conference, 2013, Grenoble, France.

 - Jesse Hill and Chika Nwankpa, “Single bus studies of split, multiple battery energy storage systems,” in Proc.
 North American Power Symposium (NAPS), 2015, 4-6 Oct.
 2015.